Preparation Materials for LoboBITES

 Articles & Tutorials

-- "Your Time Starts Now!" by Simon Clews, director of the Writing Centre at the University of Melbourne
+- "Your Time Starts Now!" by Simon Clews, director of the Melbourne Engagement Lab at the University of Melbourne

 - "How to Talk About Your Thesis in Three Minutes" by Inger Mewbern, RMIT University